Sandy Denny >

 LaRena Clark sang this song as I Once Loved a Lass in 1965 in Toronto to the Canadian folklorist and collector Edith Fowke.
-It was released in 1969 on her Topic album A Canadian Garland: Folksongs from the Province of Ontario, A Canadian Garland.
+It was released in 1969 on her Topic album of folksongs from the Province of Ontario, A Canadian Garland.
 Fowke noted:

 Louie Fuller sang Green Grow the Laurels in a recording made by Mike Yates in between 1972 and 1975 as the title track of the Topic album country singers from South England, Green Grow the Laurels.
 Mike Yates noted:

 Ophelia, Shakespeare’s tragic heroine, sings a number of song snatches in the play Hamlet.
 Several of these deal with what some writers call “the language of flowers” as does our present song.
 Of Green Grow the Laurels Peter Kennedy has this to say: “As love symbolism, green laurels imply innocence and fickleness, whereas violets stand for truth and constancy.”

 The song is often met with today in southern England and is especially popular with travellers and gypsies.

 Sue Harris sang Green Grow the Laurels in 1978 on her Free Reed album Hammers & Tongues.